 Students with financial need also have three grant opportunities at their disposal:

 - Frank O’Bannon Grant: Undergraduates with financial need can earn awards tied to their expected family contribution (EFC).
 A student with an EFC of $0 in 2020 could receive between $2,900 and $9,200 depending on their school choice.

 - Adult Student Grant: Working adults can receive a $2,000 grant toward starting or continuing their education.
 The program was created in 2015 to meet the needs of approximately 750,000 Indiana residents with some college experience but no degree.

 - Workforce Ready Grant: This program covers the tuition and some fees for working-age residents pursuing a certificate at Ivy Tech Community College or Vincennes University, among other approved programs.

-The Iowa College Student Aid Commission manages a handful of assistance programs for residents, including four grants with varying purposes:
+The Iowa College Student Aid Commission manages a handful of assistance programs for residents, including three grants with varying purposes:

 - Iowa Tuition Grant: By filling out the FAFSA, Iowans are automatically drawn into consideration for this award, which helps to cover tuition at any school in the state.

 - Iowa Vocational-Technical Grant: Students attending a career or technical education program at Iowa community colleges could receive $900 per year.